marius/bacify/README.md

 ### Excludes

 > [!WARNING]
-> Read this is you get a lot of errors about missing files!<br>
+> Read this if you get a lot of errors about missing files!<br>
 > At the moment there is only support for a hard-coded, single exclude file named `$HOME/.backup_exclude`.<br>
 > Bacify does ***NOT*** (yet) support the full exclude file syntax, only prefixes are compared!